The INTP “Prodigy”

 INTP Strengths:

 Problem-Solvers – INTPs are good at seeing flaws in ideas and plans and seeing logical solutions to complex dilemmas.
 They are innovative and willing to think outside the box to find answers.
-They are energized by creative problem-solving and can be an excellent help when someone feels stumped by a mind-bending problem.
+Creative problem-solving energizes them, and nobody can solve a mind-bending problem with more patience!

 Creative – INTPs are naturally imaginative and innovative.
-They like to do things in new, unexplored ways and are drawn to novel ideas and experiments.
+Doing things in new and unexplored ways is what gets them excited!
 They apply their creativity in many different ways; there have been groundbreaking INTP artists like J.M.W.
 Turner, INTP physicists like Albert Einstein, and even INTP philosophers like John Locke.

 Independent – INTPs are very autonomous, intellectually independent individuals.
 They don’t feel the need to lean on society and are often determined to prove their competence and self-sufficiency.